 Food Time Comments Breads, Cakes Bread, buns or rolls (1 piece) Sweet rolls (approx. 12 oz.)
 1/4 min.
 2 to 4 min.
 Rearrange after half the time.
 Fish and Seafood Fillets, frozen (1 lb.)
 Shellfish, small pieces (1 lb.)
 6 to 9 min.
 3 to 7 min.
 Place block in casserole.
 Turn over and break up after half the time.
 Fruit Plastic pouch-1 or 2 (10-oz. package) 1 to 5 min.
 Meat Bacon (1 lb.)
 2 to 5 min.
-Place unappened package in even I at stand 5 minutes after defrecting Franks (1 lb.)
-2 to 5 min.
 Place unopened package in oven.
 Let stand 5 minutes after defrosting.
+Franks (1 lb.)
+2 to 5 min.
 Place unopened package in oven.
 Microwave just until franks can be separated.
 Let stand 5 minutes, if necessary, to complete defrosting.
 Ground meat (1 lb.)
-Roast: beef, lamb, veal, pork 4 to 6 min.
-9 to 12 min. per lb.
-Turn meat over after first half of time.
+4 to 6 min.
+Turn meat over after half the time.
+Roast: beef, lamb, veal, pork 9 to 13 min. per lb.
 Use power level 1.
 Steaks, chops and cutlets 4 to 8 min. per lb.
 Place unwrapped meat in cooking dish.
-Turn over after first half of time and shiel warm areas with foil.
-After second half of time, separate pieces with table knife.
-Let stand to complete defrosting.
-Poultry Chicken, broiler-fryer, cut up (21⁄2 to 3 lbs.)
-14 to 19 min.
+Turn over after half the time and shield warm areas with foil.
+When finished, separate pieces and let stand to complete defrosting.
+Poultry Chicken, broiler-fryer cut up (21⁄2 to 3 lbs.)
+14 to 20 min.
 Place wrapped chicken in dish.
 Unwrap and turn over after first half of time.
 After second half of time, separate pieces and place in cooking dish.
 Microwave 2 to 4 minutes more, if necessary.
 Let stand a few minutes to finish defrosting.
 Chicken, whole (21⁄2 to 3 lbs.)
-20 to 24 min.
-Cornish hen 7 to 12 min. per lb.
+20 to 25 min.
+Place wrapped chicken in dish.
+After half the time, unwrap and turn chicken over.
+Shield warm areas with foil.
+To complete defrosting, run cold water in the cavity until giblets can be removed.
+Cornish hen 7 to 13 min. per lb.
 Place unwrapped hen in the oven breast-side-up.
 Turn over after first half of time.
 Run cool water in the cavity until giblets can be removed.
 Turkey breast (4 to 6 lbs.)
 3 to 8 min. per lb.
 Place unwrapped breast in microwave-safe dish breast-side-down.
-After first half of time, turn breast-side-up and shield warm areas with foil.
+After half of time, turn breast-side-up and shield warm areas with foil.
 Defrost for second half of time.
 Let stand 1 to 2 hours in refrigerator to complete defrosting.